Object Storage Repository

 - The archive tiers do use other APIs than the “normal” object storage.
 Data which is moved is not accessible anymore for VB365.

 - Even old objects can still be part of the latest restore point.
-Think about a one year old email which is still in your inbox because it contains evergreen information.
+Think about a one-year-old email which is still in your inbox because it contains evergreen information.
 By tiering items older than a year to an archive tier, this mail would be inaccessible for Veeam while it is still expected to be part of yesterday’s backup when a restore kicks in.

 Use Backup Copy Jobs to leverage lower cost object storage tiers for longer retentions.